LeFl0w/ALGOSUP_POC/Readme.md

 -------------------------------------------------

 For graphical display you will need two inputs :
-- a netlist schematic (in verilog format)
+- a netlist schematic (in verilog format) => elements to be represented on screen
-- a standard delay file (SDF format)
+- a standard delay file (SDF format)      => timing propagation delay for signals between each element

 The `Example` folder will collect examples of such files.
-These files have been created with the VTR flow explained in `FPGA_Toolchain.md`

 -------------------------------------------------